 Now, I know vacations can be a much needed getaway, but unfortunately life happens and sometimes traveling isn’t possible.
-Especially now with the world turned upside down (thanks a lot Coronavirus).
-If you have to or still are traveling, please make sure you stay healthy.
+Especially now with the world having been turned upside down (thanks a lot pandemic).
+If you are traveling, please make sure you stay healthy.

 That doesn’t mean you still can’t feel like you took a little trip, relaxed, explored, created some new memories and more, right at home.